stickelm/WSN/RaspberryPi/README.md

     ...
     # Optional: Change OTAP window time slot, change the number
     for(i=0; i<250; i++)

+In case you want to check the serial number of the XBee connnected to the pi, you can use `minicom` program to enter the [XBee command mode](http://www.digi.com/support/kbase/kbaseresultdetl?id=2205) and issue [AT commands](http://examples.digi.com/wp-content/uploads/2012/07/XBee_ZB_ZigBee_AT_Commands.pdf):

+    ATSH
+    15A300
+    ATSL
+    579256E9

 Compile the code and find the compiled HEX file at `C:\Users\user\Documents\Waspmote\OTA-FILES` directory (you can change the Hex file name), copy to otap directory on the pi using `pscp.exe`: